What is Ethereum?

 The London Hard Fork includes a fee reduction feature called EIP 1559.
 The fee cut already eliminated US$2 million worth of Ether in only a few hours since taking effect, according to the tracking website ultrasound.money.
 And that could push Ether’s price upward going forward.
 “1559 is definitely the most important part of London and it is proof that the Ethereum ecosystem is able to make significant changes,” said Vitalik (Bloomberg).

 The London Hard Fork upgrade changes the fundamental structure of the blockchain from a PoW (Proof of Work) to PoS (Proof of Stake), which will eventually lead to lesser energy usage.
 This will significantly improve the sustainability and relevance of the Ethereum network in the future.

 Accepting Ethereum as payments

 Many businesses are already accepting Bitcoin and Ethereum as payments.
-As the price of Ethereum spiked after the launch of the London Hard Fork, we see rising interests of businesses wanting to accept Ethereum as payments.
-Here at TripleA, we facilitate businesses to accept Ethereum with zero price volatility risk by converting them to local currencies in real-time.
+As the price of Ethereum spiked after the launch of the London Hard Fork, we see rising interest of businesses wanting to accept Ethereum as payments.
+Here at Triple-A, we facilitate businesses to accept Ethereum with zero price volatility risk by converting them to local currencies in real time.
 Book an appointment with us now if you want to learn more about accepting Ethereum for your business.